 #1.
 Orange Bowl vs SEC, Big 10, or Notre Dame

 If the ACC champion is not selected for the four-team College Football Playoff, that team will play in the Orange Bowl (Miami, FL) against Notre Dame or a team from the SEC or Big 10.
-In the event that the ACC champion is selected to the four-team College Football Playoff, the Orange Bowl will select the ACC runner-up.
+In years when the ACC champion or another ACC team qualifies for the four-team national semifinals, then the next highest-ranked ACC team would play in the Orange Bowl.
 In years when the Orange Bowl is hosting one of the College Football Playoff semifinal games (e.g. 2016), the ACC champion will play in a host bowl -- either the Fiesta Bowl or the Chick-fil-A Bowl.

 The selection of the ACC's opponent will be based on securing the highest-ranked team in the final standings available from either the Big Ten, the SEC or Notre Dame.
 The Big Ten and SEC are each guaranteed at least three appearances over the 12-year life of the deal.
 Notre Dame has no minimum guarantee and may only appear in the game a maximum of two times.